 Did You Know?

-- Although we refer to it as the Changing of the Guard – the ceremony’s proper name is actually Guard Mounting.
+- Although we refer to it as the Changing of the Guard – the ceremony’s proper name is actually “Guard Mounting.”

 - The guards’ hats are a standard 18 inches tall and weigh 1.5 pounds each.
+They are made from Canadian brown bear pelts.
+Don’t worry, though, they are not hunted to order, but a product of legal and licensed hunting by provincial Canadian governments.

 - The Household Guard is split into five regiments.
 While they might look the same at first glance, you can tell the difference by looking at the colour and placement of the plume on their hat and also at the spacing of their buttons.
 See if you can spot the difference.
+(Bonus points if you can!)

 - The guards change their uniforms in the winter and summer months.
 The summer uniforms are the instantly-recognisable bright red tunics, but they wear a heavier muted-grey tunic during the winter months – far more practical for the colder weather.
 You’ll be glad to know that the bearskin hat stays all year round though.

-Tips for Watching the Changing of the Guard
+Tips for Watching the Ceremony

-- You could get to Buckingham Palace really early to get a good position (like 45 minutes early) but then you will be standing and waiting around for ages before anything happens.
+- You could get to Buckingham Palace really early to get a good position (like 45 minutes early), but then you will be standing and waiting around for ages before anything happens.

 Looking for More London Sightseeing Attractions??